brauliobezerra/reference/src/items.md

 ```

 This trait defines three associated functions that must be implemented by
-the types which implement this trait.
+the types which implement the `Shape` trait.

 Associated functions whose first parameter is named `self` are called
 methods and may be invoked using dot notation (e.g., `x.foo()`).
-`Shade` defines a trait with two methods.
+`Shape` defines a trait with two methods.
 All values that have
 [implementations] of this trait in scope can have their
 `draw` and `bounding_box` methods called, using `value.bounding_box()`
 [syntax].